vision72/-100DaysofMLCode/4.averma12/LOG.md

 Trained vanilla LSTM using keras for practice
 Training with ensemble learning and CLR using keras.
 Will apply to seq2seq with attention for udacity project

+# Day 46
+Encoder-Decoder architecture in keras using Keras functional APO Learnt how to implement CLR and SGDR and cosine annealing in Keras Completed 20% of udacity NLP nd project 2